manusa/helm-java/README.md

   .dependencyUpdate()
   // Optionally set values for the chart
   .set("key", "value")
+  // Optionally add a values (YAML) file to source values for the chart (can specify multiple) .withValuesFile(Paths.get("path", "to", "valuesFile"))
   // Optionally specify an SSL certificate file to identify the registry client .withCertFile(Paths.get("path", "to", "cert"))
   // Optionally specify an SSL key file to identify the registry client